guncebektas/meteor-friendly-slugs/README.md

 ```
 Each field specified will create a slug to the slug field specified.

-#### Iron Router
+#### Routing
-This package does not extend iron router, you can select your items using normal means by querying the slugField.
-Here is an example in coffeescript:
+This package does not extend any router, but should play nicely with any router you are using.
+You can select your items using normal means by querying the slugField.
+Here is an iron router example in coffeescript:
 ```
 @route "/collection/:slug",
   name:'collection'